 The courses mostly cost £9.99 on sale, it’s a sort of perpetual sale so don’t get anything unless it’s near to £9.99 because it soon will be.

 YouTube can be a bit hit and miss with finding quality content on learning to code.
 I’ve found the most successful way of finding a good video is to type in something specific you’re interested in learning and seeing what pops up.

 For instance, when I first started using Contact Form 7, a contact form plugin on WordPress, I found the documentation didn’t quite provide everything I needed.
 So I searched for a guide on YouTube and found this excellent guide that helped me make forms like the one I use on my own contact page.

-If you want to learn about some basic CSS like flexbox, or understand a new WordPress plugin, this is where you can do it for free.
-And if you’re into game development at all, there’s also quite a few code-along videos where you can make simple games, like Pong and Flappy Bird.
+If you want to learn about some basic CSS like flexbox or understand a new WordPress plugin, this is where you can do it for free.
+And if you’re into game development at all, there are also quite a few code-along videos where you can make simple games, like Pong and Flappy Bird.